flatsheet/flatsheet/readme.md

 - Copy the example config file:
   - `cp config.example.js config.js`
   - Edit the values to suit your purpose
+- Create the public folder if it doesn't exist: `mkdir public`
+- Generate js & css files for public folder: `npm run bundle`

 ### Create an admin user
 - Create an admin account by running `./bin/flatsheet account create-admin`.
 You'll be prompted for email, username, & password.